Rhode Island Surety Bond

 A surety bond is a contract that legally binds three parties to an agreement.
 The three parties involved are the surety firm, the principal and the obligee.
 The surety is a company that processes the bond.
 The ‘Principal’ is the person or organization that applies for the bond.
 The obligee is the party that requests for the bond.
 It gives a guarantee that the principal will stick to the terms of the contract.
 You can buy bonds from any of the dependable Rhode Island Surety Bond company.

-[NFP Surety is your one stop shop for all your Rhode ISland surety bond needs.
+[NFP Surety is your one stop shop for all your bonding needs.
 If you are ready to get bonded in Rhode Island, then pick up the phone, or apply online in just a minute!]

 How Do Sureties Work?

-First of all, the ‘Principal’ approaches a Rhode Island Surety company of their choice and formally makes an application.
+First of all, the ‘Principal’ approaches a surety company of their choice and formally makes an application.
 The brokerage firm examines the application, and if satisfied, they issue the applicant with the surety.
 If you have a good credit score, are financially stable, and are experienced in business, you are in the best position.
 We have poor credit bonding programs avaliable.

 Performance and Default